pragmaticbot/Web-Developer-Bootcamp/README.md

 * **Day 27**
   * Started working on a Yelp clone using express and ejs as templating engine.
 Working on main functionalities of the site and basic styling.
 * **Day 28**
   * Created a simple CRUD blog app using express, mongodb.
 Gonna continue with the course and study about data associations in mongodb.
+Built a [restful routes](http://codepen.io/pragmaticbot/full/zNjBZx/) guide on codepen